Consensas/information-passport/docs/Technical.md

   - for all dates and times
 * [Decentralized Identifier](https://www.w3.org/TR/did-core/) _friendly_ -
   not really a core technology, but useful in concept
+* Standard Webstack - HTTP and TCP/IP.
+No core dependency on blockchains or distributed ledgers.

 As our goals include being simple to implement and simple to understand, we _constrain_ how these standards are used to get the functionality